 - 1. We obtained and inspected the Township's Public Records Policy to determine the policy was in accordance with Ohio Rev. Code §§ 149.43(E)(2) and 149.43(B)(7(c) and did not limit the number of responses that may be made to a particular person, limit the number of responses during a specified period of time, or establish a fixed period of time before it will respond unless that period is less than eight hours.
 We found no exceptions. - 2.
-We selected all public records requests from the engagement period and inspected each request to determine the following: - a.
+We selected five public records requests from the engagement period and inspected each request to determine the following: - a.
 We inquired with Township management and determined that the Township did not have any completed public records requests during the engagement period. - b.
 The Township did not have any denied public records requests during the engagement period. - c.
-Township did not have any public records requests with redactions during the engagement period. - 3.
-We inquired whether the Township had a records retention schedule and observed that it was readily available to the public as required by Ohio Rev. Code § 149.43(B)(2).
+The Township did not have any public records requests with redactions during the engagement period. - 3.
+We inquired whether the Township had a records retention schedule, and observed that it was readily available to the public as required by Ohio Rev. Code § 149.43(B)(2).
 We found no exceptions. - 4.
 We inspected written evidence that the Public Records Policy was provided to the records custodian/manager as required by Ohio Rev. Code § 149.43(E)(2).
 We found no exceptions. - 5.
+We inspected the Township's policy manual and determined the public records policy was included as required by Ohio Rev. Code § 149.43(E)(2).
 We inquired with Township management and determined that the Township did not have a policy manual during the engagement period therefore the public records policy could not be included as required by Ohio Rev. Code § 149.43(E)(2). - 6.
-We observed that the Township's poster describing their Public Records Policy was displayed conspicuously in all branches of the Township as required by Ohio Rev. Code § 149.43(E)(2).
-We found no exceptions. - 7.
+We inquired with Township management and determined that the Township's poster describing their Public Records Policy was not displayed conspicuously in all branches of the Township as required by Ohio Rev. Code § 149.43(E)(2). - 7.
 We inquired with Township management and determined that the Township did not have any applications for record disposal submitted to the Records Commission during the engagement period. - 8.
-We inspected Individual proof of attendance and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
+We inspected individual proof of attendance and determined whether each elected official in accordance with Ohio Rev. Code § 149.43(E)(1) (or his/her designee) successfully attended a certified three-hour Public Records Training for each term of office as required by Ohio Rev. Code § 109.43(B).
 We found no exceptions. - 9.
 We inspected the public notices for the public meetings held during the engagement period and determined the Township notified the general public and news media of when and where meetings during the engagement period were to be held as required by Ohio Rev. Code § 121.22(F).
 We found no exceptions.